 A strong education system on St. John requires the effort of the entire community to support the children before, during and after school.
 A dedication to the St. John vouth has been clearly documented throughout planning process.
 After-school previously provided tutoring, by the Department of Sports, Parks and Recreation, needs to be revived and supported.
+The Department would like to rebuild their computer lab and offer afterschool homework assistance.

-St. John Schools; Dept. of Sports, Parks and Recreation, St. John LTRT and develop additional programs as needed.
+St. John Schools; Dept. of Sports, Parks and Recreation, St. John LTRT